ChristopherAndrewTopalian/SLua_Computer_Science/README.md

 2. Choose Download ZIP
 3. Save the Zip File
 4. Extract All
-5. Double click the HTML file to start the App
+5. Open the README.md file in VSCode

 ---